 It’s also essential to understand where this information is coming from.
 With all sorts of “social media relationship therapists” out there, people are only receiving sound bites of information and users need to be critical around the pool of people this research has been done on and not get carried away with the information or results, says Taylor.

-Since Chapman was a Southern Baptist pastor, he based his theory on his own observations and aimed it at married straight Christian couples.
+Southern Baptist pastor, he based his theory on his own observations and aimed it at married straight Christian couples.
 The test doesn’t take into account cultural differences, emotional intelligence, and diverse lived experiences, says Taylor, warning people not to read too deeply into these tests.

 “I encourage my clients not to take everything at face value.
 It's healthy to take everything with a grain of salt and go back to what their personal values are, more importantly, when it comes to love.”